Best indoor cat breeds at a glance

 Any cat is suited to live indoors, especially if this starts from kittenhood.
 However, there are some breeds which do better indoors than others.
 More laid back/placid breeds are generally happy to spend their day snoozing and their nights curled up on your lap.

 Both the Persian and Exotic are quiet and affectionate.
 They get along well with children and other pets.
 They have a sweet, calm disposition.
-Due to its longhair, the Persian will require regular grooming to prevent mats.
+Due to its long coat, the Persian will require regular grooming to prevent mats.

 Domestics come in all shapes and sizes and many different personalities.
 Some are active, others quiet.
 Shelters are always looking for great new homes for domestics.
 Your shelter can match you up with a perfect domestic who will be happy to be indoors.